 About the monument to the 2nd Delaware

 The monument is carved from Brandywine Blue Granite from Delaware.
-It stands 7′ 9″ tall, rising from a base that is 3′ 3″ square to a sfaft that is 2′ 2″ square.
+It stands 7′ 9″ tall, rising from a base that is 3′ 3″ square to a shaft that is 2′ 2″ square.
 A cap at the top is fronted with the Second Corps trefoil symbol.

 The diamond on the front of the monument does not refer to the symbol of the Third Union Army Corps as on many other Gettysburg monuments, but to Delaware’s nickname as the “Diamond State.”

 The monument was erected in 1885 and dedicated on June 10, 1886.
 It was originally in the middle of the Wheatfield and was moved to its present location in the Rose Woods in August of 1909.

 The 2nd Delaware at Gettysburg

 In the afternoon of July 2nd Caldwell’s First Division was moved south from Cemetery Ridge to help stop the Confederate attack on Sickles’ Third Corps.
-The Second Delaware attacked south from the Trostle Woods across Weatfield Road, angled across the Wheatfield and into the Rose Woods, driving back Confederates from Kershaw’s South Carolina Brigade.
+The Second Delaware attacked south from the Trostle Woods across Wheatfield Road, angled across the Wheatfield and into the Rose Woods, driving back Confederates from Kershaw’s South Carolina Brigade.

 The monument marks the furthest point in the Rose Woods reached by the regiment during its charge.
 The 2nd Delaware captured a number of Rebel prisoners here but came under heavy fire from front and flank.
 Colonel Baily was wounded and the regiment was forced to pull back in a fighting withdrawal to the Trostle Woods.

 On July 3rd the regiment provided a skirmish line along the Second Corps front near the Bryan farm at the site of the position marker.

-The 2nd Delaware brought 280 men to Gettysburg.
+The 2nd Delaware Infantry brought 280 men to Gettysburg.
 Eleven men were killed, 61 were wounded and 12 missing.

 From the main monument to the 2nd Delaware: